RyzyO/COMP1010/Assignment/doc/README.md

     - Track Number: The unique identifier for each track in the track list.
     - Genre: The music genre of the track (e.g, Pop, Rock, Dance Pop).

+## Commands
+The program listens for the following inputs from the user:
+    - n: Move to the next track in the track selection.
+    - p: Go back to the previous track.
+    - s: Toggle shuffle mode on or off.
+    - q: Quit the music player

 ## Shuffle Mode
 Shuffle mode enables randomised playback of tracks.
 When shuffle is enabled, the system selects a random track from the playlist, ensuring the same track is not played twice in a row.
 You toggle shuffle mode by pressing the s key.